Xm4s/APIPress/README.md

 Also if you set your category base equals to a page slug, while the API logic will continue to work, `http://your-wordpress-site.com/category-base/` will show your page instead of the resources list.

+Bonus: Backbone App
+-

+Inside the `backbone-app` folder there's a sample Backbone/Handlebars App build on API Press.
+Its only purpose is just to show how to use Backbone to access the site resources and items.
+The app will respond to any valid API Press url with an `#` instead of `category-base/`.

+For example, if `http://your-wordpress-site.com/category-base/cat-1/cat-11` is a valid API Press url then `http://your-wordpress-site.com/#cat-1/cat-11` will be a valid Backbone App url.

 License
 -